“I knew what I wanted, I wanted to see the world” – Andrea Mueller

 Brandenburger Tor, Berlin

 Berlin is the second (and the last) country in Europe I traveled with Handel.
 He took me to historical places like the Checkpoint Charlie and its Museum, and the Brandenburger Tor.
-See Handel’s first trip to Berlin and the places to see in 12 hours.

 I loved exploring and walking around Copenhagen.
 Again, I went out in a group and would have seen more if I went alone.
 It’s ok since I met new people.